 We're ready.
 Now, let's create an Index with a title.

-const indexId = await indexClient.createIndex({
+const indexId = await indexClient.createIndex("Future of publishing");

-Voilà, now you have a truly decentralized index to interact with!
+Now you have a truly decentralized index to interact with!
 Though it's empty, which means we need to create and add an Item into it so we can interact.
 Let's do that.

 {

-role: "user",
+"role": "user",

 }